 Currently, the Planning Board follows the recommendations of the County for anything related to COVID-19.
 There are no requirements to verify vaccinations for attendees nor restrictions related to COVID-19 at this time.
 It is recommended that attendees follow proper personal hygiene (cough into elbow, wash hands, use tissues for sneezes, etc), practice social distancing whenever possible, and stay home if symptomatic with cold/flu/allergy type symptoms.
-Attendees are encouraged (not required) to wear properly fitted masks while indoors.

 How much time do I have to speak?

 Time allotted to speakers on non-regulatory items is also at the Chair’s discretion.
-Public testimony is typically not permitted on reconsideration requests (as opposed to a public hearings to reconsider an item), contract awards, work sessions, briefings, and roundtable discussions.
+Public testimony is typically not permitted on reconsideration requests (as opposed to a public hearing to reconsider an item), contract awards, work sessions, briefings, and roundtable discussions.

 Only one individual may serve as the representative of a group (such as a civic or homeowner’s association) for purposes of requesting time to speak.
 Others speaking in support of a group’s position are allotted time to speak in an individual capacity but should identify their affiliation or support of that position at the time they sign up to testify so speakers with similar views may be heard at the same time, where feasible.